Raleigh, NC

-A Level 2 charger runs on a 240V dedicated circuit, adds 20 to 30 miles of range per hour, and means a near-empty battery is full by morning.
+A Level 2 charger runs on a dedicated 240V circuit, adds 20 to 30 miles of range per hour, and means a near-empty battery is full by morning.
 The installation is a licensed electrical job, not a DIY project, but it’s also not complicated.
 Most Raleigh homes with a 200-amp panel can have one installed in a few hours.

 What installation involves